mcdermottLab/pycochleagram/README.md

 Generate cochleagrams in Python.
 Ported from Josh McDermott's MATLAB code.

 ## Overview:
+**Note**: Numpy/Scipy's FFT implementation can be ridiculously slow for certain sized inputs.
+You can install pyfftw to get around this issue, but this must be done on a singularity container on OpenMind.

 This package contains four main modules:
 + **erbfilter**: Functions for generating ERB-cosine filters.
 These functions are available in the MATLAB implementation.